-Once a Project Agreement is signed, the Grantee shall report to MOSTF on the progress of the project, on a quarterly basis as follows:
+Once a Project Agreement is signed, the Grantee shall report to MOSTF on the progress of the project, on a quarterly basis via the MOSTF online portal as follows:

-- Period beginning January 1, ending March 31: Report is due April 30. - Period beginning April 1, ending June 30: Report is due July 31. - Period beginning July 1, ending September 30: Report is due October 31. - Period beginning October 1, ending December 31: Report is due January 31.
+- Period beginning January 1, ending March 31: Report is due May 1. - Period beginning April 1, ending June 30: Report is due August 1. - Period beginning July 1, ending September 30: Report is due November 1. - Period beginning October 1, ending December 31: Report is due February 1.

 Grantees are required to submit Quarterly Progress Reports to MOSTF to ensure that MOSTF is aware of the project's progress.
 Quarterly Progress Reports can be accessed and filled out on the MOSTF Application portal.
 The progress report summarizes the work accomplished to date, any issues that may arise with the project, an estimated percentage of project completion, and an estimate of funds to be expended over the next quarter.
 Photos or other documents are required in communicating the status of your project.
+The Board will not consider approval of any reimbursement request for a project that is delinquent to a Quarterly Report.